Orchard station (RTD)

-Orchard station is an light rail station in Greenwood Village, Colorado, United States.
+Orchard station is a light rail station in Greenwood Village, Colorado, United States.
 It is served by the E and R Lines, operated by the Regional Transportation District (RTD), and was opened on November 17, 2006.
 The station features a public art installation of stamped concrete illustrating magnified apple leaves and stainless steel birds entitled Orchard Memory.
 It was created by Wopo Holup and dedicated in 2006.